 Chicken Workshop Descriptions

-Legacy offers 3 chicken workshops taught by Terry Ryan for both the beginning and advanced chicken trainer.
+Kitsap Animal Rescue & Education (KARE) will be hosting Terry Ryan's Chicken Camps in Seabeck, Washington.
+Below is a general description of the camps for both the beginning and advanced chicken trainer.
 These include: Poultry in Motion, Beginner Chicken Camp (Shaping, Targeting, and Discrimination) and Advanced Chicken Camp (Criteria, Cueing and Chaining).
 Read more about each course below.

 Poultry in Motion